lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Stake trends, strengths, and weaknesses.

-  * Areas of concern.

 Other record-keeping duties may include:

   * Ensuring that Melchizedek Priesthood ordinations are properly and promptly recorded.

   * Activating temple recommends.

-  * Adding medical information to missionary applications.

   * Preparing the Officers Sustained form and Stake Conference Report for stake conference.

-  * Overseeing the transfer of ward records when a new ward is created or discontinued, or boundaries are changed.

   * Recording information for stake membership councils (see 32.9.6).